Inclusive Employment

 Case studies

-Since 2021, Thames Water has proudly partnered with the 10,000 Black Interns programme, creating paid internship opportunities for young Black professionals from diverse social and economic backgrounds.
+Since 2021, Thames Water has partnered with 10,000 Black Interns, creating paid internship opportunities for young Black professionals from diverse social and economic backgrounds.
 Listen to Temitope’s story.

-Meet Nikita, a determined 23-year-old with additional learning needs, who shares how securing her first job, with the help of Project Search delivered by Waltham Forest College and the NHS, has transformed her life.
+Nikita, a determined 23-year-old with additional learning needs, shares how securing her first job, with the help of a supported internship via Project Search, delivered by Waltham Forest College and the NHS, has transformed her life.